-Genomics refers to the study of genetic information within all living beings in their DNA.
-The insight into a patient’s genetics can open the possibility to offer a more personalized approach to medicine has provided one of the fastest growing markets in the life science sector.
+Genomics refers to the study of genetic information in the DNA of all living beings.
+The insight into a patient’s genetics can open the possibility to offer a more personalized approach to medicine, providing one of the fastest growing markets in the life science sector.

-The World Health Organization separates genomics and genetics by defining that the second one “scrutinizes the functioning and composition of the single gene,” while genomics instead “addresses all genes and their inter-relationships in order to identify their combined influence on the growth and development of the organism.”
+The World Health Organization separates genomics and genetics describing that the later which, “scrutinizes the functioning and composition of the single gene,” whereas genomics, “addresses all genes and their inter-relationships in order to identify their combined influence on the growth and development of the organism.”

-Genome Canada, a non-profit with the intention to boost the use of genomic-based technologies, explained the study of genomics from researchers has caused a shift to a more precise and predictive health-care system.
+Genome Canada, a non-profit with the intention to boost the use of genomic-based technologies, explained the study of genomics from is driving a shift from the traditional disease-oriented health-case system to a more preventative, predictive, and cost effective genomics-based system.